JieyuWu/ToyotaMod/Volkswagen.md

 ## If your car only has ACC
 1. [comma two DevKit](https://comma.ai/shop/products/comma-two-devkit)
 2. Make your own [VAG J533 Harness](https://github.com/commaai/openpilot/wiki/VW-j533-cable)
 3. Recode the steering rack and instrument cluster to believe the car has lane assist (this allows lateral control via CAN messages to the steering rack).
 Use VCDS to modify control module 17 (instruments) and module 44 (steering assist).
+See this [video](https://www.youtube.com/watch?v=XSzJU31zXuE) for instructions.

 # Installing the Community Port